mbalduccini/node-red-node-alexa/README.md

 ###### \<Node-RED endpoit\>/\<url-configured in configuration node\>
 ex: https://myNodeRed/alexa

+Note:
-Note: SSL required and the node-red server must accept requests on port 443.
+* SSL is required and the node-red server must accept requests on port 443.
+* TLS 1.3 is currently required by Amazon for HTTPS

 ## (III) Nodes: